 These discussion groups operate as follows:

-- Each cohort meets monthly for 1-hour meetings (4 per semester), with two meeting options per month for Assistant and Associate Professors.
+- Each cohort meets monthly for 1-hour meetings (2 per semester)

 - Faculty cohorts have the opportunity to prioritize potential topics of discussion, with meetings focusing on high-priority topics.